ManuelSchenk/crustacea/README.md

 </div>

 #### It provides the following features:
-* an terminal based editor
+* a terminal based editor (TUI)
+* on startup you can choose the text you want to train on.
+Use on of the example scripts or add your own in the `texts` folder
-* uses the color theme of "vscode_dark"
+* using the default color theme of "vscode_dark" (others are possible but not implemented yet)
-* syntax highlighting for the most programming languages with tree-sitter
+* syntax highlighting for the most programming languages with tree-sitter (.js, .ts, .py, .go, .c, .cs, .cpp, .r, .kt, .lua, .erl, ...)
-* provides live statistics about your typing performance
+* provides some live statistics about your typing performance (Error Rate, Score, ...)
-* multiple options are provided like "auto tabbing" and "force a backslash after a typing failure"
+* multiple "typing options" are provided like "auto tabbing" and "force a backslash after a typing failure", to customize your difficulty level
 * you can enable cursor navigation to jump to the part of your file you want to train with

 #### Example TUI visualisation:
 <div align="center">